 Let's take a look at the OpenFlow tables that Faucet set up.
 Before we do that, it's helpful to take a look at docs/architecture.rst in the Faucet documentation to learn how Faucet structures its flow tables.
-In summary, this document says that when all features are enabled our table layout will be:
+In summary, this document says: